 Once upon a time, loyalty programs use to be all about collecting information on customers so companies could market to them better.

-Nowadays, companies have much easier access to audience information, and the primary purpose of loyalty programs has changed — it's all about getting customers to fall in love with your brand so they'll stick with you and buy more.
+Thanks to the proliferation of digital analytics, companies now have much easier access to audience information, and the primary purpose of loyalty programs has changed: It's all about getting customers to fall in love with your brand so they'll stick with you and buy more.
 Here are some brands that do just that.

-Whether it's a small hand-made knitting business, dropshipping t-shirts, or Amazon Prime, loyalty programs can give you an edge over competitors, build a relationship with your customers, and motivate them to spend more.
+Whether it's a small knitting business, dropshipping t-shirts, or Amazon Prime, loyalty programs give companies an edge over competitors, build a relationship with customers, and motivate consumers to spend more.

 If you need some customer loyalty program ideas, inspiration, or just want to find a good program to join, this list is for you!